In the guide

 - your name and address.
 Alternatively you may give the name and address of the business who asked you to make the packaged goods on their behalf

-If you import goods from outside the EU you are responsible for ensuring that the packs comply with the three packers' rules and that they are marked correctly.
+If you import goods into the UK you are responsible for ensuring that the packs comply with the three packers' rules and that they are marked correctly.
 However, you may obtain and keep suitable documents from the actual packer (before the packages leave your possession) that provide sufficient evidence to show that the packages comply with the quantity requirements.